10 Steps to Plan an Antarctic Expedition

 Step 6: Choosing between companies

-This is a tough one – we get asked a lot what makes Antarctica21 better / different than other polar cruise companies?
+This is a tough one – we get asked a lot about what makes Antarctica21 better / different than other polar cruise companies.
 The difference is what you need to consider because that will ultimately make your voyage truly memorable.
 Because we get asked that question a lot, we’ve written not one but two articles about it.

 Some things to consider when choosing between Antarctic cruise and expedition companies: